statsmodels/statsmodels/docs/source/contrasts.rst

 Treatment (Dummy) Coding
 ------------------------

 Dummy coding is likely the most well known coding scheme.
 It compares each level of the categorical variable to a base reference level.
 The base reference level is the value of the intercept.
-It is the default contrast in Charlton for unordered categorical factors.
+It is the default contrast in Patsy for unordered categorical factors.
 The Treatment contrast matrix for race would be

 .. ipython:: python

-   from charlton.contrasts import Treatment levels = [1,2,3,4]
+   from patsy.contrasts import Treatment levels = [1,2,3,4]
    contrast = Treatment(base=0).code_without_intercept(levels)
    print contrast.matrix